mtldinh/mtldinh-old-website/about.md

 with my electrical concepts!</p>
 <br>
 <p>I am also an active member of local Asian American communal spaces.
 I've previously
-served as an executive board member for two Asian organizations, focusing on cultural event organization.
+served as an executive board member for two Asian organizations, with a focus on cultural event planning and technical execution.
 Through these orgs, I've learned multitudes about teamwork, collaboration, and cultural passion.
 Right now, I am interning at
 <a href="https://www.ncaatogether.org">North Carolina Asian Americans Together</a> (NCAAT)